wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    A <strong>Workspace</strong> is a local copy of certain parts of a repository for a whole project.

+   Each should have:

+   * Precondition
+   * (workflow steps) Order Product, Start Checkout,
+   * Verification of prices
+   * Confirmation
+   * Verification of success
+   * Postcondition

+   TCP (Test Case Parameter) applies predefined values to various test cases for various object types (case sensitive naming), such as the browser used during testing.

 5. Configure <strong>tests</strong>.
 You can centrally manage test configuration parameters for your team.

    To scan, right-click: